aceto/aceto/README.md

 ## Installation

-    pip install aceto
+    pip install acetolang

 If your `pip` refers to Python 2's pip, instead use `pip3`.
+The "binary" that will be installed is called `aceto`.

 ## Concept